LuongTheVinh/activityQuality/activityQuality.md

 ## Detection Prevalence    0.285    0.195    0.176    0.161    0.183
 ## Balanced Accuracy       0.999    0.996    0.991    0.991    0.997
 ```
+Thus, we expect an **out-of-sample error rate of only approximately 1%**.

 Finally, the model also performs well in the *Practical Machine Learning* course's separate testing dataset, classifying correctly 20 out of 20 examples.